17 Chic Outdoor Christmas Decorations

-Add a classy touch to your pathway with these snow-flocked trees ($50) adorned with artificial pine cones and berries.
+Add a classy touch to your pathway with these snow-flocked trees adorned with artificial pine cones and berries.
 Each 2-ft. tree is decorated with 30 pre-programmed, LED soft-white lightbulbs.
-Take a look at these festive Christmas tree alternatives.
+Take a look at these alternative Christmas trees.

 Solar Garden or Path Christmas Lights

 Light up your front door or landscape with solar-powered Christmas lights.
 This one features a metal stake that’s decorated with faux berries, pine boughs, bright poinsettia flowers, LED balls and copper string lights.
 Next, check out vintage Christmas decoration ideas that will get you into the holiday spirit.